Tosa Obake Zōshi

 The Tosa Obake Zōshi (土佐お化け草紙) is a Japanese yōkai emaki (illustrated scroll).
 It was written by an unknown author and is set in Tosa Province (now Kōchi Prefecture), with 16 sections about yōkai in total; it was created during the Edo period.
 There are two editions, the private collection, originally owned by the Horimi family, and the collection of the Sakawa Education Committee of Sakawa, Kōchi Prefecture.

 Summary

 At the opening of all sixteen yōkai tales, yōkai from each area of Japan gather at Tosa, and in the end, at dawn, the yōkai disperse, bringing each tale to its conclusion.

 It is notable for collecting folktales from Tosa during the Edo period, including the Kechibi and the Yamajijii among others.
+Depictions of the Kechibi and the Yamajijii are uncommon in yōkai-genre pictorial works more broadly.
 The yōkai are presented with a rich local colouring, but it is a work that has attracted national interest as recounting iconic yōkai tales of the Edo period.
 The depictions present the yōkai as mischievously naive and playful, allowing the reader to feel close to the yōkai rather than as dreadful creatures.